zappingseb/customshinyinput/README.md

-# 7 steps that make custom inputs in shiny easy
+# 7 easy steps to custom inputs in shiny

 This is the outcome shiny application out of a [tutorial](https://medium.com/@zappingseb/7-steps-that-make-custom-inputs-in-shiny-easy-504b303a2973) that tells you how to build this application.